 Wall and Roof Sheathing

-Plywood is most commonly used in construction as a sheathing material for walls, roofs, and floors.
-It’s highly durable, easy to work with, and provides structural support in these applications.
+Plywood is most commonly used in the construction as a sheathing material for the walls, roofs, and floors.
+And it’s highly durable, they are easy to work with, and it provides a structural support in these applications.

 Decorative Projects